top of page

 If you can handle it, then yes!
 If you cannot handle it, then probably no.

 You should feel your feelings if you can handle feeling your feelings.
-Meaning you allow defensive state activation, including panic attacks, when you can tolerate them.
+This means you allow defensive state activation, including panic attacks when you can tolerate them.
 If you can feel them without further dysregulation, go right ahead.

 How do you know if you can handle it?
 If you're curious about what panic feels like for you, then you may be able to allow mild panic activation to be present.
 Curiosity is a good indication that you can feel your feelings.
 Other signals could be: